Streetcars in Kansas City

 Streetcars in Kansas City were the primary public transit mode during the late 19th and early 20th centuries, like most North American cities.
 Kansas City, Missouri once had one of the most extensive streetcar systems in North America, but the last of its 25 streetcar routes was shut down in 1957.

-All but five North American metropolises – Toronto, Boston, Philadelphia, San Francisco, and New Orleans – replaced all their streetcar networks with buses, including Kansas City.
+Kansas City joined all but five North American metropolises – Toronto, Boston, Philadelphia, San Francisco, and New Orleans – in replacing all streetcar networks with buses.
 Three other cities, Newark, Pittsburgh, and Cleveland, operated rail lines more akin to modern light rail that remain operating.

+In 2016, the modern streetcar era began with the launch of the municipal KC Streetcar.

 History

-Horsecar and cable car era
+1870–1908: horses, mules, and cables

-The first streetcars introduced in Kansas City in 1870 were horse-powered.
+In 1870, horse-drawn streetcars were introduced in Kansas City.

+Thomas Corrigan had led his brotherhood of "Corrigan boys" to relocate their road building business to Kansas City and develop its steep, rough hills since 1868.
+They steadily built the city's first political machine to influence voting in city elections.
+In 1875, the Corrigan Consolidated Street Railway Company held a municipal monopoly on streetcars, all mule-drawn, and wanted a new 30-year city contract against competition.
+William Rockhill Nelson, publisher of the newly founded Kansas City Star, considered Corrigan corrupt and favored an upgrade from mules to cable car infrastructure.
+For two years, he used the Star to lobby against renewing the Corrigans' franchise, saying "competition is necessary for the protection of the public".
+In 1884, public protest prompted the mayor to veto Corrigan's proposal.
+The Corrigans' mule car business was sold to Metropolitan Street Railway which turned it into the third largest cable car company in the country.

-On some early routes predating 1908, the streetcars were propelled by gripping moving underground cables, like San Francisco's cable cars.
+Cable cars were propelled by gripping moving underground cables, like the San Francisco cable car system.
+The first in the city, the Kansas City Cable Railroad, opened in June 1885 after issues with mismatched track gauges.

-The city granted its first franchise to the Metropolitan Street Railway Company, owned by Thomas Corrigan.
-William Rockhill Nelson, publisher of the Kansas City Star, believed Corrigan was corrupt, and used the Star to lobby against renewing his franchise.

-Electrified streetcars
+1908: electric streetcars

+The first electric streetcar operated in Kansas City on September 6, 1889.
 By 1908, all but one of Kansas City's streetcar routes had been converted to electricity.

-When the Kansas City Public Service Company (KSPS) was created in 1925, it inherited over 700 streetcars that had been owned and operated by private companies.
-The streetcar routes operated by the KSPS also served across the state line in Kansas City, Kansas.
+When the Kansas City Public Service Company (KCPS) was created in 1925, it inherited over 700 streetcars that had been owned and operated by private companies.
+The streetcar routes operated by the KCPS also served across the state line in Kansas City, Kansas.

-The KSPS planned to replace all its older streetcars with new, state-of-the-art PCC streetcars, which would have required 371 vehicles.
+The KCPS planned to replace all its older streetcars with new, state-of-the-art PCC streetcars, which would have required 371 vehicles.
 Only 24 were delivered prior to World War II, which put a hiatus on new streetcar construction.
-The KSPS ultimately acquired 184 PCC vehicles.
+The KCPS ultimately acquired 184 PCC vehicles.

-Famed Kansas City developer JC Nichols constructed streetcar lines to serve the new communities he built.
+Famed Kansas City developer J. C. Nichols constructed streetcar lines to serve the new communities he built.

-Modern streetcars

-The modern KC Streetcar was installed in 2014 and opened to the public in 2016.
-It runs a similar, but shorter, route to the last line that ran in 1957.